 Let’s keep this simple.
 Have you ever landed on a website, which has taken more than a few seconds to load?
 I bet most of you decided to leave and try another site almost immediately.

 Another question for you… Have you tried to buy something online when all of a sudden the website becomes unresponsive and seems to be taking ages to load?
 I bet once again you left and found somewhere else to purchase from.
+As a consumer we don’t even realise how much web speed affects our browsing behaviour.

 This may seem really simple, basic information but this is super important.
 I see it all too often that images on sites are just too large.
 You should aim to have images on your website lower than 100KB.
 To give you an idea of that size, there are 1000KB in 1 MB.
-We regularly have clients saying that their website is running slowly and turns out they’ve uploaded four or five images of 1.5MB to a single page.
+We regularly have clients saying that their website is running slowly and it turns out they’ve uploaded four or five images of 1.5MB to a single page.
 So, we’d highly recommend that you reduce and compress your images before putting them online.
 You can do this with:

 TinyPNG is an great bit of kit, which gives you guys twenty images for free!.
 It uses smart lossless compression techniques to reduce the file size of your PNG files.
 The plus is the images look exactly the same and they’re much smaller in size.
 The benefit of this being smaller files are much quicker to load!
 Winner!